edobry/moculus/design.md

 ### Status reporting

 The "status reporting" requirement is not explicitly phrased as such, but seems to be to be a standard instrumentation requirement; as such, I will approach it as I typically would, by exposing a Prometheus endpoint with the relevant metrics.
-Given though that this endpoint is a passive method, and the requirement calls for active, I will pair it with a `statsd` deployment, scraping the endpoint and submitting the metrics to whichever monitoring system we're using, which I'm assuming will understand the statsd format, as its relatively standard.
+Given though that this endpoint is a passive method, and the requirement calls for active, I will also support the `statsd` format, as its relatively standard.

 ### Image upload